Harry Nilsson: 1980–1992: Winding down

 Nilsson was asked by Graham Chapman to contribute a score and songs to the 1983 movie Yellowbeard.
-However, after Nilsson had done some preliminary writing and recording work, the producers of the film decided not continue with Nilsson's music, telling Chapman that they didn't think Nilsson could be counted on to finish the material in the allotted time.
+However, after Nilsson had done some preliminary writing and recording work, the producers of the film decided not to continue with Nilsson's music, telling Chapman that they didn't think Nilsson could be counted on to finish the material in the allotted time.
 None of Nilsson's music was used in the finished film.

 After a long hiatus from the studio, Nilsson started recording sporadically once again in the mid to late 1980s.
 Most of these recordings were commissioned songs for movies or television shows.
-One notable exception was his work on a Yoko Ono Lennon tribute album, Every Man Has a Woman (1984) (Polydor); another was a cover of "Zip-A-Dee-Doo-Dah" recorded for Hal Willner's 1988 tribute album Stay Awake: Various Interpretations of Music from Vintage Disney Films.
+One notable exception was his work on a Yoko Ono- Lennon tribute album, Every Man Has a Woman (1984) (Polydor); another was a cover of "Zip-A-Dee-Doo-Dah" recorded for Hal Willner's 1988 tribute album Stay Awake: Various Interpretations of Music from Vintage Disney Films.
 Nilsson donated his performance royalties from the song to the Coalition to Stop Gun Violence.

 In 1985, Nilsson set up a production company, Hawkeye, to oversee various film, TV, and multimedia projects with which he was involved.
-He appointed his friend, satirist, and screenwriter Terry Southern, as one of the principals.
+He appointed his friend, satirist and screenwriter Terry Southern, as one of the principals.
 They collaborated on a number of screenplays including Obits (a Citizen Kane-style story about a journalist investigating an obituary notice) and The Telephone, a comedy about an unhinged unemployed actor.